ahmetugsuz/Finland_Bus_Routes_V2/README.md

 ### Cleanup Application <a name="cleanup-application"></a>

-The Cleanup Application is an essential component of the greater Helsinki Bus Routes system, designed to cater to developer needs.
+The Cleanup Application is an essential component of the Finland Bus Routes system, designed to cater to developer needs.
 Its primary role is to maintain the database, ensuring optimal performance and data freshness.
 This component was developed with specific goals in mind:

 - **Database Maintenance**: The continuous data accumulation from buses across Helsinki region necessitates regular database maintenance.
 The Cleanup Application is responsible for the scheduled purging of outdated data, preventing the database from becoming unwieldy.